TheQuinbox/Obj-Info/README.md

 ## Hotkeys.

-* Control+Shift+F1: Show accessibility information about currently focused UI element in a text field.
+* Control+Shift+F1: Show accessibility information about the currently focused UI element in a text field.